polyjitter/sgg-hades-twitch/README.md

 # sgg-hades-twitch
-A Twitch integration mod for the gameHades by Supergiant Games.
+A Twitch integration mod for the game Hades by Supergiant Games.